eugene-eeo/orchid/README.md

     $ orchid -h

 Ideally ran in a terminal with size 50x8; you could run it on something larger, but it doesn't respond to larger/smaller sizes.
-On OSX, the album art is only properly displayed on tmux, (at least for me) for whatever reason.
-YMMV.
+You'll need a terminal with true-colour support (see iTerm on OSX) for the album art to display properly.

 ## screenshots